atulyakumar97/news-sentiment-analysis/README.md

 # News Sentiment Analysis

+The program crawls [moneycontrol](https://www.moneycontrol.com/) and [economictimes](https://economictimes.indiatimes.com/) to fetch data of companies listed in the input.xlsx file.
+Once the data is scraped and a csv file is built, relative analysis is done using analyse.py to classify the companies into RED, AMBER and GREEN.
+Absolute scoring is done using the score.py script.

+The [master branch](https://github.com/atulyakumar97/news-sentiment-analysis/tree/master) contains the source code for the application.<br>
+[dist-windows](https://github.com/atulyakumar97/news-sentiment-analysis/tree/dist-windows) branch contains the exe files and support files independant of the python installation.<br>

 ### Setup:

 1. Click <b>Clone or Download</b> and then <b>Download ZIP</b> button to download the application.